 5. A Right to Opacity?

 Liliana Riga is Senior Lecturer at the University of Edinburgh.
 She is a political and historical sociologist whose work explores immigration, refugees and civil society, racialised exclusions and political subjectivities.
-She is currently completing two books, Contestations of American Nationhood: Race, Immigration, Civil Society, and a collection of essays in Refugeedom and Our Moral Selves.
+She is currently completing a book as a collection of essays, Refugeedom and Our Moral Selves.